 My goals are to make the web a better place, and to make awesome websites for awesome people.
 If you’re awesome, and you want an awesome website, send me a wave and let’s see what kind of web we can build together.

-Unfortunately, I found that real-world astronomers spend a little too much time at university research labs for my liking, analysing radio static.
-I switched degrees, and started studying the polar opposite – Literature, with the thought of seeing where it lead.
+During the university years, I aimed for astrophysics, studying Physics, Math, Geology and Astronomy for nearly 2 years – with the idea that becoming Ellie out of Carl Sagan’s novel Contact would be awesome.
+Realising that real-world astronomers spend a little too much time at university research labs analysing static for my liking, and after ignoring my creative side for those two years, I switched degrees and started studying the polar opposite – Literature, with the thought of seeing where it lead.

 I have been building websites since 1999, and in 2004 obtained some formal qualifications – Certificate IV in IT (Multimedia) which I completed at Axiom College in Milton, QLD.

 My secondary position at this workplace was loosely dubbed “marketing”.
-As part of a small business, I designed anything they needed – the company website (at the time), business cards, email signatures, front office signs, brochures, advertisements, Christmas cards – you name it, I designed and configured it for whatever application was required – print, email, web, etc.
+As part of a small business, I designed anything they needed – the company website (at the time), business cards, email signatures, office signs, brochures, advertisements, Christmas cards – you name it, I designed and configured it for whatever medium was required – print, email, web, etc.

 Feeling the urge to move on to something more creatively driven yet again, I left the world of Autodesk and have been working as a full-time web developer since 2009.
 In 2010 I began working for the Brisbane-based web design house, (zero)seven.

 In late 2014 I left (zero)seven to undertake freelance work full time, under the business name Equivalent Exchange, which I had been operating under, on and off, since 2009.